LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-10-21-gpu-containers-as-a-service.md

 The industry in general tends to favor large, monolithic, single-tenancy deployments for the latest generations of hardware.
 This is especially evident when you look at companies like Coreweave who are almost completely disinterested in servicing contracts less than a billion dollars.
 CaaS's place in the world seems to neatly fit into non-bleeding-edge generations of hardware.
 It's a recycling mechanism for businesses needing to continue to extract profits out of old hardware.

 The other thing to realize is that the world's AI-fueled GPU craze is very new, like only a few years old.
-As this craze continues to propagate and entrench itself, greater focus is going to be paid to making AI developer's lives easier.
+As this craze continues to propagate and entrench itself, greater focus is going to be paid to making AI developers' lives easier.
 Serverless compute is the way of the future, and there is much engineering work to be done to bring this reality to fruition.

 [^1]: In fact, this is why OCI containers intrinsically rely on the Linux kernel because all of these features are _Linux_ features, and is why containers running in MacOS or Windows require a Linux Virtual Machine.
 That's not to say there couldn't be a runtime that works in MacOS and Windows natively, but it would require exact feature parity and also risks containers behaving differently on different OSs, which is bad.
 [^2]: The two interesting competitors here are gVisor and Kata Containers.